How Ancient Egypt Influenced Modern Civilization

 Religious and Philosophical Influence

 Egyptian mythology and religious practices have had a lasting impact on modern religions and philosophies.
-Concepts such as the afterlife, divine judgment, and the soul’s immortality have parallels in various belief systems.
+Concepts such as the afterlife, divine judgment, and the soul’s immortality find parallels in various belief systems.
 The Egyptian pantheon of gods and goddesses, each with unique attributes and stories, has inspired mythologies around the world, enriching our understanding of spirituality and the human condition.

 Social and Governmental Structures